yatengLG/ISAT_with_segment_anything/docs/source/index.rst

     * **layer**: A float indicating the sequence of the object.
 It increments within the same group, starting at 1.0
     * **bbox**: The bounding box coordinates in the format [x_min, y_min, x_max, y_max]
     * **iscrowd**: A boolean value indicating if the object is part of a crowd
+    * **note**: An optional field for any additional notes related to the annotation mask

 Check :doc:`features` for full features demonstration.
 Or click :doc:`usage` to **get started!**